 One of the things I've been trying to figure out is how to draw thinner opaque lines in acrylics.
-I stumbled upon Golden Airbrush Acrylics and learned that they are not just for airbrushes!
-They are as intense and saturated as fluid acrylics but not as thick (and golden fluid acrylics are definitely fluid) so these remind me of ink rather than paint.
+I found Golden Airbrush Colorsand after doing a bit of research learned that they are not just for airbrushes!
+They are as intense and saturated as fluid acrylics but not as thick so these remind me of ink rather than paint.

 the famous coca cola logo, my favorite yet forbidden pop

 I used a flat paint brush to paint these pages in my new altered book (my Noticing Journal, to remind me to notice the little things) with air brush paints in blues and whites, with a little off white fluid acrylic.
 Then I took a paper towel which was saturated wth reds and magentas from dabbing another page and smashed that onto this page.
 The little dots are from the paper towels!

 before collage + lettering

 drawing in a cafe, one of my favorite luxuries